'The Outlaw Ocean': A Forgotten Frontier Where Slavery And Illegal Activities Abound

 The book, which collects narratives from some of The New York Times reporter's investigations, delves deep into the murky depths of maritime laws, illegal fishing, modern-day slavery, and even abortions to show readers that perfect vacations on cruise ships to beautiful beaches are one side of a spectrum.
 The other side includes clandestine oil dumpsters, exploitation, and "rafting," which is the term used to describe what happens when boat crews discover stowaways and set them adrift in the middle of the ocean, leaving them to die.

 On the surface, The Outlaw Ocean is an outstanding example of investigative journalism, illuminating some of the darkest corners of a world we often don't think about.
-The open ocean tends to be forgotten, despite the fact that about 90 percent of the goods consumed across the globe are delivered by boat and more than "56 million people globally work at sea on fishing boats."
+The open ocean tends to be forgotten, despite the fact that about 90% of the goods consumed across the globe are delivered by boat and more than "56 million people globally work at sea on fishing boats."
 Urbina, who has won both a Pulitzer and a George Polk Award, decided to focus on this often ignored world — and what he found ranges from horrible to shocking and from unfair to unbelievable.

 There are two elements that make The Outlaw Ocean an magnificent read.
 The first is Urbina's knack for framing and structure.
 He knows reading about fish may not be that interesting to most readers, so he often starts his narratives focusing on a person instead.
 From there, and usually within the content of a story that reads like an adventure novel with touches of noir, he explores a variety of things and gives readers a wealth of information about every subject he touches upon.
 This allows him to hook readers before bombarding them with facts, and once those facts come, they are amplified by the reader's emotional and intellectual involvement in the narrative.